Montgomery is one of the most important historic cities in the United States.

 Beautiful sculptures and paintings created by talented local artists adorn the museum's galleries.

-In addition, they feature exquisite artwork by renowned international artists as well.
+In addition, they feature exquisite artwork by renowned international artists

 Classical works in the print by Old Masters section include paintings by legendary artists like Durer, Rembrandt, and Whistler.